botman/docs/conversations.md

 ```

 <a id="asking-for-data"></a>
-## Asking for images, videos, audio or location
+## Asking For Images, Videos, Audio or Location

 With BotMan, you can easily let your bot [receive images, videos, audio files or locations](/__version__/receiving-additional-content).
 The same approach can be applied to your conversation.
 This is especially useful if you only want your bot users to provide you with specific attachment types.